 My oh my, what an achingly, devastatingly, stunningly beautiful piece of work “Elevated Man” is.
 Listening to it is such a sublime, raw, beautiful, purely emotional experience.
 The song cycle, singing, and instrumentation here is what distinguishes Sean McMorris.
-It contains 10 cleverly taken snapshots taken on clear, cool day when you can see forever…especially inside your soul.
+It contains 10 cleverly taken snapshots taken on a clear, cool day when you can see forever…especially inside your soul.
 It is a memorable and absolutely artistic reproduction of moments in the life a narrator, dreamer and world-watcher.

 Sean McMorris comes up with a whole lot more than just another album – he comes up with one of the most moving albums.
 It's a truly mesmerizing, bittersweet, uplifting work of art.
 This album is overall extremely driven, yet mellow and if you listen to it for the first time in haste, you might completely miss the brilliance of it.